 Through its foreign programmes, IJP support journalists in two ways: It provides access to new career horizons for participants.
 Secondly, it promotes Germany abroad and contributes to more differentiated reporting of foreign affairs in the German media.
 At the same time, IJP foster professional and personal contacts amongst journalists.
 This is the aim of IJP's alumni network.
 More than 1.600 journalists have taken part in IJP programmes since 1988.

 The world-wide IJP alumni network is unique.
 Many former delegates of IJP programmes now work as foreign editors or hold other leading positions in the international media industry.
 Exchange of ideas between them and participants of more recent IJP programmes is an important aim of IJP alumni activities.
 Regular IJP alumni events and newsletters keep all former participants up to date on the programmes and on colleagues with whom they have in many cases developed very good personal contacts and become friends.
 Meetings such as regular (annual) alumni dinners as well as informal events such as picnics, brunches and boat trips are all part of IJP alumni reunion activities.

 Applications may be submitted by any Israeli citizen aged 21 or over who is working as a regular employee, trainee or journalist for Israeli or Arab media.
 The maximum age is 37 years.
 Two candidates from Germany will be selected and two from Israel.

 After preliminary selection, the finalists might be invited for a selection interview.
 Legal action in respect of the final decision shall be barred.
-Notification will be sent to the successful candidates by end of August, 2016.
+Notification will be sent to the successful candidates by mid August, 2017.